Now Sarai, Abram’s wife, had borne him no children. Genesis 16:1

 Menopause

-When God’s time arrived, Abraham and Sara had to face an issue that was no less complicated.
-They both had become very old.
-Abraham laughed, Genesis 17:17.
-Similarly, Sara also laughed to hear this promise repeated, Genesis 18:12.
-After I am worn out, and my lord is old, shall I have pleasure?
-Sara’s condition was no longer possible to have children, but for God nothing is impossible.
+When God’s time finally arrived, Abraham and Sarah faced a complex issue: they were both very old.
+Abraham even laughed when he heard the promise, as stated in Genesis 17:17.
+Similarly, Sarah also laughed upon hearing the promise repeated in Genesis 18:12, saying “After I am worn out, and my lord is old, shall I have pleasure?”
+Sarah’s age made it seemingly impossible for her to have children, but for God, nothing is impossible.
 He said, is there anything that is impossible for the Lord?
 At the appointed time, next year, I will return to you; at that time Sarah had a son.
 Genesis 18:14.

 And yes, in Genesis 21:2, Sara delivered Isaac for Abraham in their old age.
 Just as it is in the Word of God, at the appointed time.